mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 So, samskara [as] a force shouldn't be regarded as a real influence of something extending beyond its own existence in order to penetrate into another.
 So samskara is not [a real] force penetrating into other beings, but it is a kind of *condition*.
 A condition is a fact which occurs between two [objects].
 But mainly, these conditions are what is called *origination* and *decay*.
 According to primitive Buddhism, that is [*impermanence*](glossary#impermanence), or constant change – appearing and disappearing, appearing and disappearing.
 So broadly speaking, force is understood like this.

-Anyway, *force* is not a real “force,” but a conditioned element which occurs between two objects.
+Anyway, *force* is not a real “force,” but a condition; a *conditioned element* which occurs between two objects.
 And also this conditioned element has a certain power to *concert* two things, to exist.

 So that’s why this author says, “... simply as a condition, or a fact, upon which another fact arises, or becomes prominent by itself.
 This is samskara.”